cmusatyalab/hyperfind/README.md

 # HyperFind

-HyperFind is a GUI client application for performing interactive searches on non-indexed data in the [OpenDiamond](http://diamond.cs.cmu.edu/) and Delphi systems.
+HyperFind is a GUI client application for performing interactive searches on non-indexed data in the [OpenDiamond](http://diamond.cs.cmu.edu/) system.
 It is primarily designed to search images but can also be used for other data types.

 ## Compile from Source